h15200/notes/studyGuide.md

 4. How does node modules and import/export work?
 When you import a module, the entire file is wrapped in a function and ran immediately.
 When you say `import React from 'react'`, you are running the React FUNCTION and storing the result to a variable named React.
 Since this is all wrapped in a function, you have access to React via closure.

+5. What is a data structure?
+   A way to organize data in an efficient way.
+The common ones we use today are data structures that have stood the test of time over decades.
+A bst is an efficient subset of generic trees.

 ### React

 1. React life-cycles and useEffect counterpart